fbq('track', 'ViewContent');

 I have an Easter story from my past I'd like to share that comes with a warning: Count your eggs before they are hidden!

 When we were kids, the Easter Bunny always hid eggs for us to find.
 This particular spring, my sister and I managed to find most of the eggs, leaving our little brother a few.
-After much hunting, we were sure we'd found them all, so we went about our Easter business: getting decked out in Easter clothes, church, comparing Easter baskets, dinner with the family, lots of Easter candy and general family enjoyment!
+After much hunting, we were sure we'd found them all, so we went about our Easter business: getting decked out in Easter clothes, church, comparing Easter baskets, dinner with the family, lots of Easter candy, and general family enjoyment!

 We'd long forgotten that spring morning the following November when the first snow came.
 We dug out last year's snow gear, and got ready for school.
 When we were leaving, my sister had trouble getting her boots on.
 She realized there was something in the boot.
 Imagine our horror when she pulled out a very old Easter egg.
-No, not the plastic ones, but a colored, hard boiled egg!
+No, not the plastic ones, but a colored, hard-boiled egg!

 Needless to say, we didn't open it, but we learned our lesson: Always count the eggs!

 I also want to share my family's Easter tradition.
-We call it the Polish tradition, since it came from my Dad, but we really have no idea where it came from.
+We call it the Polish tradition since it came from my Dad, but we really have no idea where it came from.
 It all comes from the principle that when two eggs are clicked together, only one will crack!
 (I've never seen it fail, and I've been doing this for over 50 years!)

-At the Easter dinner table, everyone chooses a hard boiled egg.
+At the Easter dinner table, everyone chooses a hard-boiled egg.
 Pairs click their eggs together, and the one who holds the uncracked egg moves on in the competition.
 Finally, a winner will emerge!

 I am a lover of tradition.
-I don't think Easter would be Easter without the traditional egg cracking contest!
+I don't think Easter would be Easter without the traditional egg-cracking contest!
 Feel free to try this at your Easter dinner!

-And don't forget to count your eggs!
+And remember to count your eggs!

 An Easter Warning and an Easter Tradition - here are a couple of fun Easter stories - one you won't want to do, and one you might!